nikoladimitroff/DSA-Demo-Library/homeworks/hw1.md

      * @param destinationFile - path to the result file
-     * @param key - list of replacement bytes that were used to encode the file */ public void decode(String encodedFile, String destinationFile, LinkedList<Character> key);
+     * @param key - list of replacement bytes that were used to encode the file */ public void decode(String encodedFile, String destinationFile, LinkedList<Byte> key);
 }
 ```
 If your faculty number is *123456* then your class should be called `FileEncoder123456`.

 You are given a path to a file which has to be encoded.
 You are also given a path where to write the resulting file.
-Finally, you are given a list of 256 bytes, each different from the others.
+Finally, you are given a list of 128 bytes, each different from the others.
 Your task is to implement the encryption and decryption methods described above
 using the following algorithm: